evilpaper/mrmenmemory/leaderboard-service/README.md

 ## How to Deploy

 How you deploy your back end will largely depend on whether you want to host it on a rented cloud server (VPS) or a managed server (PaaS).

+I use Fly.io

+To deploy:

+- `npm run build` - Build the project
+- `flyctl deploy ` - Upload to fly.io. fly.io does the rest.